materialsproject/fireworks/docs/task_tutorial.rst

 Defining Jobs with FireTasks
 ============================

 In the :doc:`installation tutorial <installation_tutorial>`, we ran a simple script that performed ``echo "howdy, your job launched successfully!" >> howdy.txt"``.
-You may have noticed that the ``fw_test.yaml`` file specified that command within a 'FireTask' labeled 'SubprocessTask'.
-A *FireTask* is simply a predefined job template; the *SubprocessTask* is a very general FireTask that runs an arbitrary shell script.

-In this section, we'll provide more details about FireTasks.
+Looking inside ``fw_test.yaml``, you might have noticed that command defined within a 'FireTask' labeled 'SubprocessTask'.
+A *FireTask* is a predefined job template; the *SubprocessTask* is a FireTask that runs an arbitrary shell script.
+In this section, we'll demonstrate how to use and define FireTasks.

 .. note:: In this tutorial, we will run examples on the central server for simplicity.
 One could just as easily run them on a FireWorker using the instructions from the :doc:`installation tutorial <installation_tutorial>`.

 Running multiple FireTasks
 --------------------------

-You can run multiple tasks within the same job.
-For example, the first step of your job might write an input file that a second step performs some computations on.
-For example, so that the first step prints ``howdy.txt``, and a second step counts the number of words in that file.
+You can run multiple tasks within the same FireWork.
+For example, the first step of your FireWork might write an input file that the second step processes.
+Let's create a FireWork where the first step prints ``howdy.txt``, and the second step counts the number of words in that file.

 1. Navigate to the tasks tutorial directory::

-    cd <INSTALL_DIR>/fw_tutorials/task
+    cd <INSTALL_DIR>/fw_tutorials/firetask

 2. Look inside the file ``fw_multi.yaml``.
 You should see two FireTasks.
 The second one runs the ``wc -w`` command to count the number of characters in ``howdy.txt`` and exports the result to ``words.txt``.